fentresspaul61B/Deploy-API-with-Large-Files-GCP-Cloud-Run/README.md

 ```

-## Deploy the API
+## Part 5.
+Deploy the API
 The API is deployed on pushes to the main branch on to GitHub, so push the changes, and this should start the deployment.
+You can change how the code is deployed, as there are many options with GitHub actions https://docs.github.com/en/actions

-## Test the API
+## Part 6: Test the API
-1. Navigate to cloud run
+1. Search "Cloud Run" in the GCP console
 2. Find the API
 3. Copy the APIs URL with the clipboard button
 4. Get an ID token: Open the terminal within the GCP console.
 Run gcloud auth print-identity-token